Painting a Dresser White

 The next day I removed the plastic wrap and scraped the stripper off the drawers.

-Check out the best tools for removing paint or stain from wood to learn more.
+Learn more tips and tricks on how to remove wood stain and check out the best tools for removing paint or stain from wood here.

 It took a few days for the wood grain to dry out to see how the drawers looked, so we went back to work on the dresser and moved it outside to prime it.

-I sprayed 2 coats of BIN Shellac Based Primer on the dresser, letting it dry for 30 minutes between coats.
+I sprayed 2 coats of BIN shellac based primer on the dresser, letting it dry for 30 minutes between coats.
+Check out this painted armoire makeover where we also used BIN shellac based primer.

-Not only does primer help the paint to stick better, but it also helps your paint have much better coverage and this primer helps prevent stains from bleeding through and staining the paint…especially when painting white like I planned to do with this dresser!
+Not only does primer help the paint to stick better, but it also helps your paint have much better coverage and this primer helps stop stains from coming through paint…especially when painting white like I planned to do with this dresser!

-Learn more about the best primer for painting furniture here.
+Learn more about how to choose the best primer for painting furniture here.

 When the second coat of primer was dry, we moved the dresser back into the garage and I lightly sanded down all of the primed surface to make it nice and smooth.